dzekelid/files/_listings/box/openapi.md

       - File
     delete:
       summary: Delete File
-      description: "Discards a file to the trash.
-The etag of the file can be included as an \u2018If-Match\u2019 header to prevent race conditions."
+      description: Discards a file to the trash.
+The etag of the file can be included as an ???If-Match??? header to prevent race conditions.
       operationId: deleteFile
       x-api-path-slug: filesfile-id-delete
       parameters: